 The next Practical Skills courses will be held in the following locations:

 Sheffield - Tuesday, 27 February 2018

-To register please complete the application form by visiting the following link.
-If you have any questions, please contact the Training team at firstname.lastname@example.org.
+To register please complete the application form and email to email@example.com.
+If you have any questions, please contact the Training team on the same email.